126.96.36.199 Determining the rate of income for benefits

 - periodical lottery winnings that are a series of payments under one contract - each instalment is assessed as income over the period it represents.
 For example, each instalment of $50,000 paid once a year would be held as income over 12 months.

-Act reference: SSAct section 1067G-H24 Ordinary income received at intervals longer than one fortnight, section 1067L-D23 Ordinary income received at intervals longer than one fortnight, section 1068-G7AL Leave payments in respect of periods longer than a fortnight, section 1068-G8 Ordinary income received at intervals longer than one fortnight
+Act reference: SSAct section 1067G-H24 Ordinary income received at intervals longer than one fortnight, section 1067L-D23 Ordinary income received at intervals longer than one fortnight, section 1068-G7AL Leave payments or termination payments in respect of periods longer than a fortnight, section 1068-G8 Ordinary income received at intervals longer than one fortnight

 Income from independent contracting